×

 • A “main street” plan ensured the revitalization of Church Street, a historic African American commercial corridor, as the heart of a vibrant community.

-• A “greener,” traditional street grid pattern was designed to create meaningful connections through a pattern of neighborhood blocks and streets that make the community walkable and bikeable via a set of trails.
+• A “greener” traditional street grid pattern was designed to create meaningful connections through a pattern of neighborhood blocks and streets that make the community walkable and bikeable via a set of trails.

 • Road extensions and additional connections north, south, east and west were set to reconnect the isolated community to the rest of the City.